goingpaper/project/README.md

 'GoingPaper' and password 'goingpaper_123'.

 After login on the main site a few different html pages can be accessed from hyperlinks in the header bar.
-The linked pages are Bars,Users,Drinks,Reviews and Breweries all of which contain tables of data according to the objects they hold.
-From each those pages individual detailed views of those objects can be accessed.
-Users have the ability to add reviews on any bar, like any listed berr and comment on any non-superusers page
+The linked pages are the Index page, Bars, Users, Drinks, Reviews, Breweries, Current User and a logout option.
+From each of those pages individual detailed views of those objects can be accessed.
+Users have the ability to add reviews on any bar, like any listed drink and comment on any non-superusers page.